psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 Although the default code is set to test against an IRP generated pattern, you don't *have* to use one - e.g. you could manually test if pattern is more/less clustered than one caused by some other process that you care about like distance to a power station.

-If that is the case then we can say things like
+So....

-H~0~: An Independent Random Process is causing the pattern.
-Therefore the observed  O~WW~ \= E~WW~
+**H~0~: An Independent Random Process is causing the pattern (e.g. our observation is just another one of those 1000 runs that made the histogram)<br> So the number of Observed "white-white" joins (O~White-White~) is no different than what you would expect from a pattern caused by an Independent Random Process: O~WW~ = E~WW~*.**

 <br>